PiotrMachowski/Python-package-vacuum-map-parser-viomi/README.md

 ## Special thanks

-This library was initially created by [@halfbakery](https://github.com/halfbakery) as a part of [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor).
+The code of this library was initially created by [@halfbakery](https://github.com/halfbakery) as a part of [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor).

 <!-- piotrmachowski_support_links_start -->